chicecream/mini-world/README.md

     # $c = 3
     ```

-- enhance the performance by avoiding r
+- enhance the performance by avoiding repeatedly digging into complex data structures

+    Suppo